SheenaShahangian/CS601_TermProject_Shahangian/README.md

 * Per the recommendation in week 2's assignment, I have included all styles in one css file.
 This makes sense in this case, as the website is not a large enterprise endeavor.
 Should that change at any point, one could make the case for a multitude of stylesheets.

 * I have incorporated several distinct differences based on screen size, as I wanted each device size to really be comprehensive and beautiful on its own (see media queries explanation further down for details).
-Specifically, I have used media queries on 32 different elements on screens with a max width of 640 pixels, and I have used media queries on 19 different elements on screens with a min width of 641 pixels and a max width of 1024 pixels.
+Specifically, I have used media queries on 39 different elements on screens with a max width of 640 pixels, and I have used media queries on 23 different elements on screens with a min width of 641 pixels and a max width of 1024 pixels.
 Generally speaking, the 641 - 1024 pixel screens have more real estate and thus incorporate a lot of the same structure and design as larger screens, which is why they have less elements leveraging media queries.
 On the other end of the spectrum, smaller screen sizes require much resizing and redesigning.

 * It's important for me to acknowledge that I have incorporated divs, but I have only done this when absolutely necessary and when a semantic element wouldn't work and would produce a warning from the validator.
 While warnings are listed as acceptable, I wanted to avoid them as much as possible.

 * There are several distinct differences in how the pages are presented based on screen size.
 Per the professor's recommendation, the branding and colors remain consistent, no matter the screen size.
 This is to ensure that the viewer doesn't get confused about which site they are on; it's best practice for the branding to stay the same.
-Where I have incorporated changes is in doing things like modifying the navigation bar for mobile, changing font size depending on screen size, hiding elements on smaller screens for a more streamlined view, changing text alignment on smaller screens to make reading easier, etc. I go into full detail on how media queries were used to accomplish this below.
+Where I have incorporated changes is in doing things like modifying the navigation bar for mobile, changing font size depending on screen size, hiding elements on smaller screens for a more streamlined view, changing the number of columns, changing text alignment on smaller screens to make reading easier, etc. I go into full detail on how media queries were used to accomplish this below.
 Before we begin, these are the screen sizes and names I'll be referring to in this report:

-  1. Anything referred to as **tablet** is a screen size of: *minimum 641 pixels and maximum 1024 pixels*.
+  1. Anything referred to as **mobile** is a screen size of: *maximum 640 pixels*.
-  2. Anything referred to as **mobile** is a screen size of: *maximum 640 pixels*.
+  2. Anything referred to as **tablet** is a screen size of: *minimum 641 pixels and maximum 1024 pixels*.
   3. Anything referred to as **desktop** is the default and is *1025 pixels or more*.

-  I have used media queries to make the following substantial changes using media queries, based on the aforementioned screen sizes.
+  I have used media queries to make the following substantial changes, based on the aforementioned screen sizes.
 This is by no means a comprehensive list of changes made using media queries, however, as that would be extremely long:

   * On mobile, the logo image is no longer floated and is represented as a block level element so it can stack above the navigation links.
   * The navigation bar adapts based on screen size.
 From desktop to tablet dimensions, the navigation link font gets smaller to accommodate the smaller screen size, and a chunky underline is added to all navigation links.
-In the mobile version, the links are stacked on top of each other, rather than horizontal.
+In the mobile version, the links are stacked on top of each other, rather than horizontal (and they use a hamburger menu to show and hide).
 The font is also reduced in size, all links have a chunky underline, they are left aligned, and have had their padding and left margin modified to look good on a smaller screen size.
   * The h1 on tablet is smaller than desktop, the line height is modified, and the font weight is lighter.
 The h2 and h3 on tablet also have reduced font sizes and line heights as well.
 These changes made the text less large and intense when viewed on a smaller screen size like tablet.
   * The h1 on mobile is smaller than both desktop and tablet, the line height is modified, and the font weight is lighter.
 However, beyond that, the text is also aligned to the left, as it has been recommended in the design world for mobile versions to have left aligned text to make things easier to read.
 To accommodate the left alignment, the left and right margins had to be modified as well.
 This was to ensure there was enough space on either side of the text.
 The h2 and h3 elements on mobile also incorporate this reduction of font size, line height, the change to left alignment (in most cases), and the addition of margin on the left and right side.
 One thing to note: on mobile, the letter spacing on the h3 was also changed, as it looked too wide otherwise.
 It is now more condensed and cleaner.
-  * Since mobile h3s are left aligned (in most cases), I wanted to override that feature for h3's used on the image gallery cards.
+  * Since mobile h3s are left aligned, I wanted to override that feature for h3's used on the image gallery cards.
 So those were modified to still be center aligned.
   * The paragraph text size is also reduced in size on tablet, compared to desktop.
 On mobile, the paragraphs are even smaller, but the distinct difference is the change to left alignment, which incorporates the addition of margin on the left and right.
 I also modified the width of the paragraphs to be 80%, which makes for a cleaner and more streamlined design.
-The only exception to this on mobile is the price paragraph on the shop page's image gallery cards.
+There are exceptions to this on mobile; for example, the price paragraph on the shop page's image gallery cards.
 For that text, I have used media queries to keep it center aligned.
-  * The image gallery cards (which represent the cards that the landscape prints are on) use media queries to have a width of 40% on tablet (compared to the default 22% on desktop).
+  * The image gallery cards (which represent the cards that the framed landscape prints are on) use media queries to have a width of 40% on tablet (compared to the default 22% on desktop).
 This allows the cards to take up more space on the smaller tablet size screen.
 Similarly, on mobile, a width of 80% is used to allow for each card to take up most of the width of the screen for a single column look on very small devices.
   * Similarly, the four column info cards (e.g., used on the home page), take up 22% width on desktop and tablet, yet on mobile, they transition to 90% width of the flex container they are in.
   * On tablet size screens, I used media queries to make my unordered lists have a larger width so that they take up more screen real estate.
 Their font size is also reduced to accommodate the smaller screen size.
 On desktop, the percentage of screen the unordered list took up was much smaller, to leverage whitespace.
 I have done a similar thing with mobile, increasing the width of the unordered list and reducing the font size.
   * On tablet, the td elements for my table have a reduced font size and a reduced line height to accommodate the smaller screen size.
 For mobile, I have reduced the font size and line height of the td elements even more, for the even smaller screen size.
 In addition, on mobile, I have also reduced the font size on the th elements.
   * On desktop, all three columns in the table on the biography page are visible.
 To make the mobile design more streamlined and less cluttered, I have hidden that last column using media queries for the publication location.
 For tablet, I have done the same, but for publication date/year.
   * On desktop and tablet, the aside takes up 40% of the width and gives a sort of multi-column effect with the content that sits next to it (I used float to accomplish this).
 On mobile, however, that didn't make sense, so I changed float to none so the aside could take up its own column and sit above the content it previously sat next to on tablet and desktop.
 The aside is now centered and takes an 80% width.
   * On desktop, the iframe used to embed YouTube videos on the biography page has a width of 60%, and media queries were used to change this to 100% for both tablet and mobile.
   * **Extra Credit Note: **I have used Flexbox to create a two column layout on portions of the home page, the biography page, the travels page, and the form submission confirmation page.
 However, on mobile, I do not want two columns for these spots; I'd rather have one, so the content can be larger.
-Thus I have used media queries to do that and change the flex container to display as a block level element.
+Thus I have used media queries to do that and change the flex container to display like a block level element.
 The cards/contents in that container now have a width of 100% instead of 50%, as the 50% was only relevant for tablet and desktop.
 Similarly, on the articles page, I have also used Flexbox to create a two column layout for displaying four of my articles.
 This two column layout is consistent on both desktop and tablet settings, but turns into a one column layout when you transition to mobile-like width.
   * Generally speaking, media queries are used on this site to make font size and text alignment feel proportionate to screen size.
 They are also used to ensure that multi-column layouts render as a single column on mobile, as that makes more sense on that screen size.
-All of these changes are to increase readability, while still maintaining the intended design.
+All of these changes are to increase readability, while still maintaining the intended design and aesthetic.

 ### JavaScript and DOM Mastery

 At the most basic level, JavaScript was used to make the buttons on my website interactive, whether that was a button using window.open() to go to an external site or calling functions that performed other conditional actions.

-You'll notice that, aside from my h1 animations, I don't really use the same JavaScript across all pages consistently.
+You'll notice that, aside from my h1 animations and navigation hamburger functionality for mobile, I don't really use the same JavaScript across all pages consistently.
 It tends to vary on a page-by-page basis, unlike, for example, my styles.
 Given that, I have opted to split up my JavaScript into various different files to ensure faster load times.

 All JavaScript files can be found in the js folder.
 I will avoid speaking to the shopapp.js and articlesapp.js files, as those I go into more detail on in the Vue section (below).
 But I will speak to all the other js files below and what they do.